 MD-11 Louisville accident Nov 4, 2025, versus Chicago DC-10 accident May 25, 1979

-The DC-10 accident is referenced in the MD-11 preliminary report on page 11.
+The DC-10 accident is referenced in the MD-11 preliminary report on page 11 (document at the bottom of this article).

 There are certain commonalities between the two accidents, but the totality of circumstances and extent of investigation (so far) of both accidents are vastly different.